Endorel/sthlm_tourist/README.md

 This is a tool for adding sites you want to visit to a manageable list that shows their locations on a map.
 Click the map to add sites to the list.

 ## Install & run
 To install the packages open a terminal that supports Node.js, navigate to the folder and run this command: npm install.
-When the installer is finished run the command ´yarn start´´ to start the dev-server.
+When the installer is finished run the command `yarn start` to start the dev-server.

-To create a production build, use ´yarn build´.
+To create a production build, use `yarn build`.

 For further information about the available scrips, see this article: